Interacting with the real blockchain

 }

-fun Counter.fromStorage(storage: Storage): Counter {
+fun Counter.fromStorage(storage: Storage, toShard: AddressShardingOptions? = null): Counter {

-val init = ContractState {
+val stateInit = ContractState {

 code: build("Counter"),